 Annotation Types Summary

-Indicates that the return value of the annotated method can be safely ignored.
+Indicates that the return value of the annotated API(s) can be safely ignored.

-Indicates that the return value of the annotated method must be checked.
+Indicates that the return value of the annotated method must be used.

 Declares that a parameter to a method must be "compatible with" one of the type parameters in the

 method's enclosing class, or on the method itself.

 Annotation for method parameter and class field declarations, which denotes that corresponding

 The method to which this annotation is applied cannot be called.

 Annotation representing a type that should not be mocked.